JaeWangL/blabla-infra-settings-sample/README.md

-# BlaBla Discovery Server
+# BlaBla Config Settings

 BlaBla is location-based social media service.
 This release intends to share a simplified version of Expo apps and Microservice architecture.
-This repository contains discovery server with Eureka and Jit is used for docker
+This repository contains setting files for config server with Spring Cloud Config

+# Attention

+This reposotiry is only for storing setting files for Spring Cloud Config.
+You have to load files in this repo using Cloud Server

 # BlaBla Repos